St. John's, Newfoundland and Labrador: Early history (1500–1799)

 The population grew slowly in the 17th century: St. John's was Newfoundland's largest settlement when English naval officers began to take censuses around 1675.
 The population grew in the summers with the arrival of migratory fishermen.
 In 1680, fishing ships (mostly from South Devon) set up fishing rooms at St. John's, bringing hundreds of Irish men into the port to operate inshore fishing boats.

-The town's first significant defenses were likely erected due to commercial interests, following the temporary seizure of St. John's by the Dutch admiral Michiel de Ruyter in June 1665.
+The town's first significant defences were likely erected due to commercial interests, following the temporary seizure of St. John's by the Dutch admiral Michiel de Ruyter in June 1665.

 The inhabitants fended off a second Dutch attack in 1673, when it was defended by Christopher Martin, an English merchant captain.
-Martin landed six cannons from his vessel, the Elias Andrews, and constructed an earthen breastwork and battery near Chain Rock commanding the Narrows leading into the harbour.
-With only 23 men, the valiant Martin beat off an attack by three Dutch warships.
-The English government planned to expand these fortifications (Fort William) in around 1689, but construction didn't begin until after the French admiral Pierre Le Moyne d'Iberville captured and destroyed the town in the Avalon Peninsula Campaign (1696).
+Martin landed six cannons from his vessel, Elias Andrews, and constructed an earthen breastwork and battery near Chain Rock commanding the Narrows leading into the harbour.
+With 23 men, Martin beat off an attack by three Dutch warships.
+The English government planned to expand these fortifications (Fort William) in around 1689, but construction did not begin until after the French admiral Pierre Le Moyne d'Iberville captured and destroyed the town in the Avalon Peninsula Campaign (1696).
 When 1500 English reinforcements arrived in late 1697, they found rubble where the town and fortifications had stood.

 The French attacked St. John's again in 1705 (Siege of St. John's), and captured it in 1708 (Battle of St. John's), devastating civilian structures with fire on each instance.

 The harbour remained fortified through most of the 18th and 19th centuries.
 The final battle of the Seven Years' War in North America (known as the French and Indian War in the US) was fought in 1762, in St. John's.
 Following a surprise capture of the town by the French early in the year, the British responded and, at the Battle of Signal Hill, the French surrendered St. John's to British forces under the command of Colonel William Amherst.

-In the late 1700s Fort Amherst and Fort Waldegrave were built to defend the harbour entrance.
+In the late 1700s, Fort Amherst and Fort Waldegrave were built to defend the harbour entrance.